 - No social proof

 1. You don’t have an about page at all

 The worst possible mistake is not having an about page at all on your website.
 Even though you may think that visitors should gather enough information about you and your business through your services and portfolio pages, the simple truth is that they usually won’t.

-But it’s not just about telling them what you offer, it’s also about offering a little information about yourself that shows why you started your business, showing your credentials, and explaining why they should choose you instead of someone else.
-By eliminating an about page from your website, you’ll also eliminate your chance to get a new client or customer.
-So, please have an about page.
+Your About page is not just about telling potential customers what your business has to offer.
+It’s also about offering a little information about yourself that shows why you started your business, showing your credentials, and explaining why people should choose you instead of someone else.
+By eliminating an about us page from your website, you also eliminate your chance to convince new clients or customers.
+So, please don’t make this mistake.

 2. Your about page is all about you

 The second biggest mistake is turning your about page into your autobiography detailing your life up until this point.
 The real purpose of the about page is the potential client.
 It has to be about them – more specifically, how you can help them and how they will benefit from working with you.
 Now don’t get this wrong and think that you should completely forego information about yourself.

 In fact, the best about pages are a well-balanced mix between offering basic information about yourself and explaining what you do, written in way that shows potential clients why you are the perfect choice for their project.
 It should show them that you understand their biggest frustration when it comes to the particular service you’re offering; and then it should present your service or product as the solution.
 Try to convince your visitors why they should do business with you.